rangle/ngCourse2/handout/06-change-detection.md

 [View Example](http://plnkr.co/edit/n6m7rOtxG5MU0tsRl5xX?p=preview)

 The enum `ChangeDetectionStrategy` defines seven strategies: `CheckOnce`, `Checked`, `CheckAlways`, `Detached`, `OnPush`, `Default` and `DefaultObserver` as can be seen in the [docs](https://angular.io/docs/ts/latest/api/core/ChangeDetectionStrategy-enum.html).
-We are going to concetrate on the two main ones: `Default` and `OnPush`.
+We are going to concentrate on the two main ones: `Default` and `OnPush`.

 Lets see what happens when a user clicks the button "Change Actor Properties" when using the `Default` strategy.

-As we discuss before, changes are triggered by events and the propagation of changes is done in two phases: the application phase and the change detection phase.
+As noted previously, changes are triggered by events and the propagation of changes is done in two phases: the application phase and the change detection phase.

 **Phase 1 (Application):**